The Role of Fractional Dimension in Study Physics: A Two-Channel Representation with Geometric Memory: Abstract

 \section{Abstract}

-This study has two parts.
+This study has three parts.
 In part A , we explore the field of physics through the lens of fractional dimensionality.
-We propose that space is not confined to integer dimensions alone but can also be understood as a superposition of spaces that exist between these integer dimensions.
-The concept of fractional dimensional space arises from the idea that the space between integer dimensions is filled, which occurs through the application of a fractional derivative operator (the local part) that rotates the integer dimension to encompass all spaces between two integers.\\ We introduce five foundational axioms that provide a mathematical framework for studying physics from this fractional dimensional perspective.
-To illustrate the framework's utility, we present three scenarios: static systems, linear trajectories, and quadratic trajectories.
-In this context, motion along linear or quadratic trajectories within a fractional dimensional space corresponds to an inertial reference frame or an accelerated system, respectively, in classical physics.
-Moreover, we propose that the coupling of space and time, commonly referred to as space-time, is better understood as space-dimension-time within this framework, where the dimension serves as an interconnecting platform.\\ Finally, we derive the wave equation from the perspective of fractional dimensions, focusing on linear trajectories in fractional dimensional space.
-This approach provides new insights into the behavior of electromagnetic waves in both lossless and lossy media, and it offers a fresh interpretation of the Doppler effect and gravitational redshift (or blueshift) phenomena from the standpoint of fractional dimensionality.\\
+We propose that space is not confined to integer dimensions alone, but can also be understood as a superposition of spaces that exist between these integer dimensions.
+The concept of fractional dimensional space arises from the idea that the space between integer dimensions is filled, which occurs through the application of a fractional derivative operator (the local part) that rotates the integer dimension to encompass all spaces between two integers.\\ It examines how fractional dimensional frameworks can enhance our understanding of classical mechanics, particularly regarding the duality of memory versus no-memory behavior, or local versus non-local dynamics.
+In the lens of fractional dimension, motion in classical physics can be analyzed through two distinct solutions.
+When the fractional dimensional trajectory \( \alpha \) takes values of 1 or 2—corresponding to the first and second integer derivatives— it represents linear and accelerated systems, respectively, yielding trivial solutions via differentiation.
+However, if the fractional dimensional trajectory \( \alpha \) evolves as a linear function of time in fractional dimensional space (e.g. \( \alpha \approx -2.63 t + 2.83\)) or follows a nonlinear path, surprisingly it results in a non-trivial solution for linear and accelerated systems, respectively.
+This approach offers a broader framework for describing motion, extending to memory (non-local) effect beyond traditional local integer-order differentiation .
+Moreover, we propose that the coupling of space and time, commonly referred to as space-time, is better understood as space-dimension-time within this framework, where the dimension serves as an interconnecting platform.\\

-In Part B of this study, we construct the mathematical foundation necessary to model physical phenomena within fractional dimensional spaces.
-The framework revolves around the formalization of fractional derivatives (FDr) and their local and non-local components, essential for describing dynamic systems in fractional spaces.
-We define fractional dimensional basis vectors and functions, and introduce normalized local fractional derivatives (NLFDr) to ensure consistency in calculations.
-Theoretical results, such as commutativity and symmetry of NLFDr operators, are proven, enabling a robust platform for analyzing physical phenomena.
-Then a novel method is demonstrated for representing arbitrary functions using fractional dimensional tangent lines.
-The proposed approach expands classical function representation methods, such as Taylor or Fourier series, through the introduction of fractional derivatives.
-We introduce two distinct methods for this representation, utilizing fractional derivatives either at a fixed or at varying points.